A Universal Framework for Multiport Network Analysis of Reconfigurable Intelligent Surfaces: Introduction

 \section{Introduction}

 Reconfigurable intelligent surface (RIS) is a promising technology expected to revolutionize future wireless systems \cite{wu21}.
-An RIS is a surface made of multiple reflecting elements, each of which can be reconfigured to impose an adaptive phase shift to the incident \gls{em} wave.
-In this way, RIS can dynamically manipulate the \gls{em} properties of the propagation environment, and enable the so-called concept of smart radio environment \cite{dir20}.
-Since an RIS can manipulate the incident signal in a nearly passive manner, RIS is also a cost-effective solution characterized by low power consumption.
+An RIS is a surface made of multiple scattering elements, each of which can be reconfigured to impose an adaptive phase shift to the incident \gls{em} waves.
+In this way, an RIS can dynamically manipulate the \gls{em} properties of the propagation environment, and enable the so-called concept of smart radio environment \cite{dir20}.
+Since an RIS can manipulate the incident signal in a nearly passive manner, it is also a cost-effective solution characterized by low power consumption.